How to get from Haneda Airport to Tokyo (Shinjuku / Shibuya)

 Keikyu Line is also a good option, especially for those who wants to stop at Shinagawa JR or a station along the Toei Asakusa Line.
 If not, there are still many other lines at Shinagawa station to transfer to, such as Tokaido Shinkansen, Keihin-Tohoku line, Tokaido Main Line, Yamanote line, and Yokosuka line.

-But the Keikyu Line is not as frequent as the Tokyo Monorail, especially in the early morning and midnight. you may have to wait long time at the platform.
+But the Keikyu Line is not as frequent as the Tokyo Monorail, especially in the early morning and midnight. you may have to wait long time at the platform (information on first and last trains).
 In this case, you might want to check out Keikyu Bus early morning/late night bus information.

 How to purchase: To travel to the Tokyo area, press the ticketing machine’s “都営線 (Toei Line)” or “JR線品川乗換 (Transfer to JR Lines)” button and buy your ticket.